 For the month of November, we’re presenting one poem from Kulleh Grasi’s Tell Me, Kenyalang every day.
 On the 1st of the month, you get the first poem.
 On the 2nd, you get the second.
 No poem shall appear before its day.
-Who knows what will happen if there are more days in a months than there are poems in this book!
+Update: Because everyone liked this so much, we're letting this go for a while longer!
+Who knows what will happen if there are more days in a month than there are poems in this book!

 The next poem will be revealed in 0.

 Kulleh Grasi has channeled “the rhythms from sebayan, / qasidahs from bunian” to bring us the “fragrance of paradise” of his native Sarawak, the place at the heart of his akui-self that springs forth from the Sea Dayak longhouse community (“leaf of the world”) like a Kalang deer and suffuses his poetry with Iban myths, sensual beauty, ancestral bonds, dreams, and the songs of trees, birds, river, and sun-rain.
 Pauline Fan’s finely woven pua-kumbu translation comes to us as a blessing from kenyalang’s beak.

 If you need a reason to believe in the value of translation, here are thirty.
 Pauline Fan’s versions of Kulleh Grasi’s poems teach Malay and Iban to English.
 Translation changes us, into and out of languages, thankfully, because without it we might not know what it is like to be young and full of myth, music, and meaning in Malaysia.
 This multilingual voice sounds like it’s from right now, because it is.

 The vitality of poetry hides in its secret veins, from which the unordinary — words, images, dreams — spout and sparkle.